-A quality custom made suit will not only fit much better than most suits found at local warehouse or department stores, but also give you complete control during the design process.
+A quality custom made suit will not only fit much better than most suits found at a local warehouse or department store but also give you complete control during the design process.

 As great (and convenient) that online suit shopping can be, there is understandably a lot of apprehension from men.

 Even the CEO of Suitsupply, one of the companies mentioned in this article, stated in this recent interview that men still want to ‘try things on’ when purchasing suits.

 Going to the suit store can be a chore.

 Not only can it eat up an entire afternoon, but you will likely walk away with something that is less than desirable.

 After all, who can resist a ‘Buy One Suit, Get Three Free’ deal that they always offer?!

 But even if you do skip the department stores, you might not live within a few miles of a quality suit store…

 And if you do, you probably don’t want to deal with the high-pressure sales tactics anyways.